jwharm/java-gi/README.md

 | GtkSourceview | 5.14           | 5.12           | 5.10                    | 5.9           |
 | WebkitGtk     | 2.46           | 2.44           | 2.42                    | 2.41          |

-Please note that Java-GI is still under active development.
-The bindings should not be used in a production environment yet, and the API is subject to unannounced changes.
-However, feel free to try out the latest release; feedback is welcome.
+Please note that Java-GI is still under active development, and the API is subject to unannounced changes.
+Feedback is welcome!

 [For more information, visit the Java-GI website.](https://jwharm.github.io/java-gi/)